cimx/UniversityProjects/README.md

 # University Projects

-Here i store all the programming projects i did in university for my Computer Science and Engineering degree.
+Here I store all the programming projects i did in university for my Computer Science and Engineering degree.

 1st year:
 - FP - Foundations of Programming (Python)